sandstreamdev/std/README.md

 ##### Questions

-- How to create array of all integers from 0 to N exclusive?
+- How to create an array of all integers from 0 to N exclusive?

 #### removeAt